 also generated with XTOMYDEV (load "PICT"),

-shown at left also generated with XTOMYDEV (load "PICT"),
+shown at right also generated with XTOMYDEV (load "PICT"),

 and "SPRITE" respectively).

-To build the universal OS X binary requires
+- To build the 32-bit universal OS X binary requires

 Xcode 2.5 or 3 (with the 10.4 SDK installed) and exactly SDL